kmpaul/xdevbot-old/README.md

 Heroku
 ------

-This Bot is also designed to run on Heroku.
+This app is also designed to run on Heroku.
 It is not large or demanding, so we do not need to pay for anything, yet.
-The launch command that is needed for the Bot to run on Heroku is stored in the `Procfile` file, and the version of Python needed to run is specified in the `runtime.txt` file.
+The launch command that is needed for the app to run on Heroku is stored in the `Procfile` file, and the version of Python needed to run is specified in the `runtime.txt` file.

 CircleCI
 --------

-This Bot also has continuous integration enabled with CircleCI.
+This app also has continuous integration enabled with CircleCI.
 This means that Heroku can be used to autodeploy when CI tests pass.

 Running Locally